EnigmaCurry/d.rymcg.tech/qbittorrent-wireguard/README.md

 All these client credentials are stored in your `.env` file.

+Once up and running, you can configure qBittorrent in its web UI, but qBittorrent's configs are reset on each startup of the Docker container.
+So we set them in environment variables on each startup.

+The qBittorrent configurations are not include in `make config` - you'll need to manually edit your `.env` file to adjust them.

+You might need to install qBittorrent and set the variable in the its web UI, then copy the value from /var/lib/docker/volumes/<container's volume name>/qBittorrent/_data/qBittorrent/qBittorrent.conf (on the host) and paste it your `.env` file.
+An example of this is if you set a password to log into qBittorrent's web UI: qBittorrent saves a hash of the password, which you'll need to copy from qBittorrent.conf and paste into your `.env` file.

+You can set other qBittorrent configurations not already in your `.env` file by adding the configuration's name from qBittorrent.conf.
+E.g., to set the qBittorrent config "Connection\UPnP", add "QBITTORRENT_ConnectionUPnP=" to your `.env` file, followed by whatever value you want to set.
+Notice that you should preceed the qBittorrent config name with "QBITTORRENT_" and remove all "\" from the config name.

+In your `.env` file, the lines in \[brackets\] are simply qBittorrent configuration categories, for your reference.

+If you change any of these qBittorrent config values, run `make install`.

 Other settings that are not configured by `make config` and you should use the default: